Table of Contents

 A Happy Balance

-“The warmth of emotion in this home is really palpable,” says the realtor, Charles Pence of Pence Hathorn Silver.
+“The warmth of emotion in this home is really palpable,” says the realtor, Charles Pence of Pence Hathorn Silver at Partners Trust.
 “When you walk in, you know this isn’t just another house.
-I’ve seen a lot of homes over the last 35-plus years of being in real estate—and it’s those that are built with this level of consideration that really stand the test of time.”
+I’ve seen a lot of homes over the last 35-plus years of being in real estate—and it’s those that are built with this level of consideration that really stands the test of time.”

 Built to Use